5 ways to be happier and live longer

 Even if you think things are ticking along fine, having a professional check the box that says ‘all ok’ offers peace of mind and the confidence to keep rolling for another few thousand care-free miles.

-This is where the idea for our Health MOTs comes from – a free hour with a professional to check blood pressure, cholesterol, blood sugar, weight, and a few other vital statistics.
+This is where the idea for our Health MOTs for gym members comes from – a free hour with a professional to check blood pressure, cholesterol, blood sugar, weight, and a few other vital statistics.
 Afterwards, you’ll have a fuller understanding of how your body is functioning, and advice on how to tackle areas where there’s room for improvement.

 Relax and unwind